 Once you have planned the project and exchanged information about your plans with the DNO, it is time to submit an application form.
-The format of the application form is given in Form A in Appendix 3 of EREC G98, which is available at Energy Network Association's website.
+If your Power Generating Module is less than 50 kW three-phase or 17 kW single-phase, then you can use a simplified application form.
+The format of the simplified application form is given in Annex A.1 of EREC G99, which is available from the Energy Network Association's website.
+G99 is also available via the DCode website.
 Your installer should submit the application form on your behalf.
+For larger schemes, you should use the standard application form, which is generally available on DNOs' websites.